SpecialAro/Chromium-Kiosk/tests/TESTING.md

 ### VM Issues

-- **VM fails to start**: Ensure VirtualBox is properly installed and has sufficient permissions
+- **VM fails to start**: Ensure QEMU is properly installed and has sufficient permissions
-- **Network connectivity issues**: Check VirtualBox network settings
+- **Network connectivity issues**: Check QEMU network settings
 - **Snapshot errors**: Delete corrupted snapshots and create new ones
+- **KVM errors on macOS**: Use the macOS-specific script which uses software emulation instead

 ### Script Testing Issues